 "So when you see these people in the 1870s and the 1880s, building memorials to confederate leaders, publishing histories of the confederate cause, and trying to, in a sense, relitigate the war, what they’re saying is, we’re battling for the future memory of the past."

-Richard Newman describes Thompson as "a working class figure [who] works in the hotel and hospitality industry. [...]
-And in many ways he’s an heir of the tradition Douglass fought for, that abolitionist vision of the United States which saw African Americans as equal citizens."
+Richard Newman describes Thompson as a working class figure who works in the hotel and hospitality industry.
+"In many ways he’s an heir of the tradition Douglass fought for, that abolitionist vision of the United States which saw African Americans as equal citizens," Newman says.

-Thompson believed African Americans were being left out of this memorial tradition of honoring Civil War fighters.
+Thompson believed African Americans were being left out of the memorial tradition of honoring Civil War fighters.

 Thompson reaches out to Douglass, who responds in a letter saying,